ceregousa/slate/source/includes/_memory bank.md

-remixed | boolean | whether the set is remixed or not items_count | integer | total number of items in the set studied_items_count | integer | number of items that have been studied at least once by the user eligible_items_count | integer | number of items that are eligible to study total_ic_count | integer | total number of instructional items in the set seen_ic_count | integer | number of instructional items seen by the user presentations_count | integer | number of times the item has been displayed to user difficulty_bucket | integer | average difficulty of items for the set (between 0 and 3) level | float | a value that maps to how long the user will remember all items in the set score | float | the level adjusted for unstarted items
+remixed | boolean | whether the set is remixed or not items_count | integer | total number of items in the set studied_items_count | integer | number of items that have been studied at least once by the user eligible_items_count | integer | number of items that have faded and are ready to review total_ic_count | integer | total number of instructional items in the set seen_ic_count | integer | number of instructional items seen by the user presentations_count | integer | number of times the set has been displayed to user difficulty_bucket | integer | average difficulty of items for the set (between 0 and 3) level | float | a value that maps to how long the user will remember all items in the set score | float | the level adjusted for unstarted items